The Illusion of Collusion: Setting

-With these values, agents maintain and update two policies.
-The agent continually estimates a \emph{target policy}, $\pi^*$, which specifies the action that has the highest expected reward from past samples (in the case of the context-free bandit, as shown here).
-Formally, $\pi^*$ is defined below for each timestep $t$.
+Agents maintain and update two policies.
+In each time period, the agent estimates a \emph{target policy}, $\pi^*$, which specifies the action that has the highest average reward given the history.\footnote{We study \textit{context-free} agents in this model; for contextual bandits, this value is stored for each context state.
+In the case of multiple maximal-valued actions, various tie-breaking procedures may be used.} Formally, $\pi^*$ is defined for each timestep $t$ as

+For simplicity, we overload the notation of $\pi_t^*$ to denote the greedy \textit{action} at time $t$ (as opposed to the optimal distribution across actions).

-Play of the target policy corresponds to strict exploitation of the information gathered by an agent so far.
-However, such a greedy policy is rarely used in practice because it eliminates any additional learning gained from deliberate exploration of the action space.
-Rather, to incorporate explicit learning by sampling rewards from their action space, agents follow a \emph{behavior policy} that defines how the agent behaves in an online setting.
+Theoretically, playing the target policy corresponds to strict exploitation of the information gathered by an agent so far.
+However, outside of ``commitment'' phases of certain algorithms following deliberate exploration, such a greedy policy is rarely used in practice because it foregoes any additional learning from deliberate exploration of the action space.
+Rather, to incorporate explicit learning by sampling rewards from the action space, agents follow a \emph{behavior policy} that defines how the agent behaves in an online setting.
+Different learning algorithms implement different behavior policies.

-A range of learning algorithms describe such behavior policies.
-We define such a bandit learning algorithm $\mathcal{A}$ as a mapping from a history $\mathcal{H}$ to a behavior policy $\pi$, which is a distribution across actions.

-A behavior policy frequently attempts to balance exploration and exploitation so as to both gather new reward information from the environment and capitalize on current value estimates.
-When a behavior policy follows a degenerate distribution (that is, the algorithm prescribes exactly one action with probability $1$) for any specific realized history, we call the agent employing it a \textit{deterministic bandit}.
+We define such a bandit learning algorithm $\mathcal{A}$ as a mapping from a history $\mathcal{H}$ to a behavior policy $\pi \in \Delta(|A|)$, which is a probability distribution across actions.
+Such behavior policies typically balance exploration and exploitation, both to gather new reward information from the environment and to capitalize on current value estimates.

+We study the behavior of three broad types of behavior policies, each stemming from a certain type of bandit learning algorithm.
+Some algorithms devise a behavior policy which ensures that for any history, all actions have non-zero probability; we refer to agents using these algorithms as \textit{persistently random} bandits.
+Other algorithms may begin their play with random sampling but converge to selecting actions according to some degenerate distribution.
+We call agents which use this kind of algorithm \textit{greedy-in-the-limit}, consistent with standard nomenclature.